shay-te/core-lib/website/versioned_docs/version-0.1.0/project_structure.md

 sidebar_label: Project Structure
 ---

-## Core-Lib recommended Folder Structure
+## Core-Lib Folder Structure

-The following folder structure is the same for the base `Core-Lib`, And many other `CoreLibs`
+Below the folder stracture of `Core-Lib`.

+**Note:** Generated `Core-Libs` will adopt the same folder stracture, it is recomended to follow the same across all of your `Core-Libs`

 ```
 core_lib // root folder of our library